-MCC Counseling Offices: Call 816-604-1000 and asked to be transferred to the Counseling Office of the campus you attend.
+MCC Counseling Offices: Call 816.604.1000 and ask to be transferred to the Counseling Office of the campus you attend.

 Gretchen Blythe, email@example.com, Lead Counselor, Learning Resources, Room 204

-Gretchen has worked in higher education for more than 25 years.
+Gretchen has worked in higher education for 30+ years.
 She has been a counselor at MCC-Longview since 2000.

 Previously, she worked in Vermont as the Director of Student Support Services and at MCC-Penn Valley as the Access Counselor.
 Prior to her work in higher education, she worked on job-seeking skills and job placement for people with disabilities.